iVcente/iVcente/README.md

 Hey, I'm Vicente!

 I'm a computer scientist and one absolutely passionate about this field of study.
-I work as a game programmer and I love making games, so that's one thing to certainly find here.
+I work as a gameplay programmer and I love making games, so that's one thing to certainly find here!
 I also enjoy any kind of software development, cloud computing and automations with Ansible.
 I try to share anything I'm currently studying at the moment.
 I'm updating or uploading new repos whenever I can.

 📫 You can find/contact me on [LinkedIn](https://www.linkedin.com/in/vicente-vivian/).